-ChatGPT is an Artificial Intelligence (AI) software that is currently free to use.
-Created by OpenAI, it was trained using Reinforcement Learning from human Feedback.
-ChatGPT interacts conversationally, in a dialogue format which makes it possible for the AI to answer questions in a more dialogue and discussion based way.
-This AI will also admit it has made an error or that information is wrong and then will continue with the information presented.
+ChatGPT is one of several Generative Artificial Intelligence (GenAI) software services that has free and paid versions with some others being Gemini, Poe, and Claude.
+ChatGPT was created by OpenAI, it was trained using Reinforcement Learning from human Feedback.
+ChatGPT interacts conversationally, in a dialogue format which makes it possible for the GenAI to answer questions in a more dialogue and discussion-based way.
+This GenAI will also admit it has made an error or that information is wrong and then will continue with the information presented.
 Much like this demonstration about Christopher Columbus:

 As you can see ChatGPT has some limitations…